Kernix13/markdown-cheatsheet/README.md

 ### Images

+> STOPPED

-Images use the same syntax as **Links** except for the addition of an exclamation mark immediately before the opening square bracket.
+Images use the same syntax as **Links** except for the addition of an exclamation mark (`!`) immediately before the opening square bracket.
 You can also use the optional title text.
 The example image below shows the dimensions but that is just an example.
 It's up to you to decide the image sizes you want for your files:

 ![picture alt text](https://kernixwebdesign.com/wp-content/uploads/2022/05/markdown-image.png 'Title is optional')